gayatripanda30/mycode/README.md

 # mycode
-this is my new git repository. author- Gayatri
+This is my new git repository.
+Author- Gayatri Panda